lupont/psh/README.md

-# rush
+# posh

-`rush` is a shell, mostly aimed at interactive use.
+`posh` is a shell, mostly aimed at interactive use.
 It is highly inspired by [`fish`](https://fishshell.com/), but with fewer features.

 ## Goals

-Before `rush` can be considered feature complete, the following features are
+Before `posh` can be considered feature complete, the following features are
 required:

 ### Tab completion